TalRodin/project_one/README.md

     * imageUrl - has default value
     * description - extremely large text
   * must track the aircraft it succeeds via a reference called 'succeeded'
-  * must be assigned to a country
+  * may be assigned to at MOST one country
   * must have a method `getAircraftByType`, that gets aircrafts by inputted type
   * must have a method to change the `cost` of 1 to $1,000,000 when retrieving records